MicrosoftDocs/office-365-management-api/office-365-management-api/troubleshooting-the-office-365-management-activity-api.md

 ## Requesting content blobs and throttling

 After you’ve obtained a list of content URIs, you must request the blobs specified by the URIs.
-The following is an example of requesting a content blob using PowerShell.
+The following is an example of requesting a content blob (using the manage.office.com API endpoint for Enterprise or GCC organizations) using PowerShell.
 This example assumes you have already used the previous example in the [Getting an access token](#getting-an-access-token) section in this article to get an access token and have populated the `$headerParams` variable appropriately.

 ```powershell
 # Get a content blob